-9. For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that:
+B. For each location selected under #5A above, obtain a listing of those employees involved with nonpayroll purchasing and payment functions.
+Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that:

-The listing of third-party personnel involved with non-payroll purchasing and payment functions for the payment processing location selected in procedure #8 was provided.
+The listing of third-party personnel involved with non-payroll purchasing and payment functions for each payment processing location selected in procedure #5A was provided.
 No exceptions were noted as a result of performing this procedure.

-As the Program does not have written policies or procedures, inquiry with third-party administrator personnel(s) regarding job duties was performed in order to perform the procedures below.
+As the Program does not have written policies or procedures, inquiry with third-party administrator personnel regarding job duties was performed in order to perform the procedures below.

-a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.
+i.
+At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase;

-b) At least two employees are involved in processing and approving payments to vendors.
+ii.
+At least two employees are involved in processing and approving payments to vendors;